sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

     > If you use a friendly **Application name**, you still must use a unique value for the application **URL**.

     <!-- Given that you need a subscription for AMS, is it worth mentioning the free trial? -->
-1. If you have an Azure subscription, enter your *Directory, Azure subscription, and Region*.
+1. If you have an Azure subscription, enter your **Directory**, **Azure subscription**, and **Location**.
 If you don't have a subscription, you can enable **7-day free trial** and complete the required contact information.
 This tutorial uses three devices - two cameras and an IoT Edge device - so if you don't use the free trial you will be billed for usage.

-    For more information about directories and subscriptions, see the [create an application quickstart](../core/quick-deploy-iot-central.md).
+    For more information about directories, subscriptions, and locations, see the [create an application quickstart](../core/quick-deploy-iot-central.md).

 1. Select **Create**.